SercoSPA/CLEOPE/readme.md

 <img src="./Trials/media/use_case.PNG" alt="drawing" width="600"/>

 ### OData API provided interface
 Via their own Jupyter notebooks users can easily download ONDA products, by specifying their ONDA `username` and `password` and the desired items.
-The download option is supported by the [OData API](https://www.onda-dias.eu/cms/knowledge-base/odata-odata-open-data-protocol/) protocol which allows browsing the ONDA Catalogue and then selecting and downloading EO products.
+The download option is supported by the [OData API](https://www.onda-dias.eu/cms/knowledge-base/odata-odata-open-data-protocol/) protocol; this allows browsing the ONDA Catalogue and then selecting and downloading EO products.
 All the downloaded products are stored in the 📁`local_files` folder accessible within user own CLEOPE workspace, unzipped and ready to be used.

 ### Advanced API (ENS) provided interface
 On the other hand the [Elastic Node Server (ENS)](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/) software provides a front-end to the ONDA Data Storage  which extends traditional Object Storages API by exposing standard Directories and Files.
 Within CLEOPE a dedicated ENS access point exposing products in their native format is provided to users that want to directly access products and process them.
-Check out [here](#pseudopaths) how to access products via ENS.
+Check out [here](#pseudopaths) the main guidelines to access products via ENS.

 ## Default directory tree